sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > Regular job interviews won't let you get trapped in a bubble.

 Interviews will reveal a lack of necessary technical, problem-solving or communication skills.
-With every interview, you will learn, improve and become better.
+With every interview, you will learn, improve and become better professional.

 One day, getting a job in a highly-competitive Valley won't be a problem.
 You will have many job opportunities.
 Job opportunities are essential, because